rzk-lang/sHoTT/src/simplicial-hott/03-extension-types.rzk.md

           ext-of-restrict-phi a-in-φ t
       )

-#end construction-of-recId
+#end construction-of-rec-path
 ```

 ### Gluing extension types

-An application of of `rec-path` is gluing together extension types, whenever we can
+An application of `rec-path` is gluing together extension types, whenever
-show that they are equal on the intersection of shapes.
+we can show that they are equal on the intersection of shapes.

 The latter can be easily shown when the intersection maps to a set: